Bobtail Insurance Coverage 101: Here’s What You Need to Know

-Apart from the fact that it insures you against damage and thus, is a logical policy to have.
+Considering the fact that bobtail insurance covers you and the possible damage, it’s a good option to have this policy.
 However, trucking companies may also require independent truck drivers to already have bobtail insurance, as “bobtailing” is highly common, even under dispatch.
-Thus, bobtail insurance covers truckers in case of accidents under dispatch, which reduces the liability of the trucking company as the insurance policy will cover the expenses, instead.
+Bobtail insurance covers truckers in case of accidents under dispatch, which reduces the liability of the trucking company as the insurance policy will cover the expenses instead.

 It’s important to understand that bobtail insurance alone isn’t enough to completely insure your truck.
 Bobtail insurance usually requires other truck insurance policies that are complementary to it, such as physical damage coverage, to fully protect your vehicle against damage or in any situation.
-Therefore, commercial truck insurance and bobtail insurance work hand-in-hand; both are equally important.
+Therefore, commercial truck insurance and bobtail insurance work hand-in-hand and are equally important.

-For example, if you plan to purchase a $1 million coverage policy, the monthly amount that you have to pay could work out to an amount ranging from $35-60.
+For example, if you plan to purchase a $1 million coverage policy, the monthly amount that you have to pay could work out to an amount ranging from $35 to $60.
 Also, remember that different insurance companies may quote different prices for their insurance policies, so make sure you triple-check and read the fine print!

 What many people fail to understand is that there are ways to save on insurance policies as well!
 Many insurance companies offer discounts and deals on insurance policies, such as “bundling” (buying more than one or two different policies from the same company), discounts on the premium for meeting certain criteria, and so on.

 You can save on bobtail insurance with the following tips as well:

 - Finding an insurance company that offers you low rates (such as 2.5% of your vehicle’s stated amount).